hilbix/tino/howto/dbus.md

 Why is something which is under heavy development, far from being stable used for mission critical and security sensible things?

 - This question also applies to SystemD

+How do you run several desktops in parallel on the same machine dbus-wise?

+- Previously these were managed under `~/.dbus/session-bus/` with files which numbered after the display and the host
+- Today it is `/run/user/$UID/bus`
+- What if you want to have 2 or more displays open on the same host as the same user?

 ## What I need